anuragtomar2510/expense-tracker/README.md

 Demo : [https://anuragtomar2510-expense-tracker.netlify.app/]

-It is a React-based Expense Tracker Application.
-With this application, a user can keep a track of their income, expense and balance.
-It also shows individual detail of each transaction.
-It is built using React Hooks and styled components.
+This is a React-based Expense Tracker Application that enables users to monitor their income, expenses, and overall balance.
+The app provides detailed insights into each transaction, allowing users to categorize and analyze their spending habits effectively.
+With an intuitive interface, it makes tracking finances straightforward and accessible for everyone, whether you're budgeting for personal goals or managing business expenses.
+Built using React Hooks and styled components, it ensures a modern and responsive user experience.
+Take control of your finances and make informed decisions with this essential tracking tool!

-Feel free to fork the repository for your own learning.
+Feel free to fork the repository for your learning.